-It has countless other benefits for your dog’s body.
+Melatonin for dogs has countless other benefits.
 And unless your dog’s melatonin is depleted, he makes it himself, in his own body.

 Where The Body Makes Melatonin